-Proposals that will enhance the viability and/or community value of any property that may be included in the register of Assets of Community Value will be supported.
+Proposals that will enhance the viability and/or community value of any property included in the register of Assets of Community Value will be supported.
 Proposals that results in the loss of such a property or in significant harm to its community value will be resisted, unless it can clearly be demonstrated the continuing operation of the property is no longer economically viable.
-Typically this would mean the site has been marketed at a reasonable price for at least a year for that and any other suitable employment or service trade uses and no interest in acquisition has been expressed.